 100 Ways to be Kind to Your Child was written in February 2012 as a participating blogger for Toddler Approved’s 100 Acts of Kindness Challenge.
 I spent a month knowing I would be writing about how to be kind to your children.
 It’s not that I don’t want to be kind to my kids all the time, but honestly, it made a real difference to be thinking about this list.

 When I consciously decided to find ways to be kind to my kids I found I was catching myself more often before I sighed impatiently.
 I started finding more times to make kind eye contact, or smile.
 These are just little shifts, but they add up.
-I hope you enjoy it and if you’d like a copy of the poster, please visit my Joyful Parenting Ideas Etsy Shop.

 If you are new here you might like to sign up for my Joyful Parenting newsletter to get more simple ideas about how to nurture connection with kids.
 Thanks for stopping by!